Pull Request Commenting

 PR comments are generated when:

 - Policy evaluation reports are run against new commits for an open PR and new policy violations have been detected or existing policy violations have been fixed.

 - Newly detected PRs satisfy the prerequisites for PR commenting

 The PR comment is designed to appear on the PR within a few moments after either of these conditions are satisfied.

-Nexus IQ for SCM will update existing PR comments with the latest available information if the feature branch scan report is reevaluated, or if a new policy evaluation is run against the head commit for the PR.
+Nexus IQ for SCM will update existing PR comments with the latest available information if the feature branch policy evaluation report is reevaluated, or if a new policy evaluation is run against the head commit for the PR.

-The pull request (PR) comment only reports violations introduced or fixed by the specific PR.
+The pull request (PR) comment only reports policy violations introduced or fixed by the specific PR.
 These policy violations are determined by comparing two policy evaluation reports as described above in the Overview section.
-Note that the Summary and Scan Report shown in the status check section includes all violations present in the latest policy evaluation for a given commit.
+Note that the Summary and Application Report shown in the status check section includes all policy violations present in the latest policy evaluation for a given commit.